Blog

 Electric vs. Gas Infrastructure

-DFW has widespread natural gas line availability, making gas water heater upgrades relatively confident in the metroplex.
+DFW has widespread availability of natural gas lines, making gas water heater upgrades relatively confident in the metroplex.
 Most of DFW is served by Atmos Energy for natural gas and Oncor for electrical infrastructure.

 Properties with an existing gas line do not typically require major modifications when converting to gas water heaters.